Introduction

 CSC #4: Secure Configuration of Enterprise Assets and Software

-Every Axis device incorporates a so called physical UART (Universal Asynchronous Receiver Transmitter) interface, sometimes referred to as a debug port or serial console.
-The interface itself is not easily accessible.
-To gain physical access, extensive dismantling of the Axis device is required.
+Every Axis device comes with a so-called physical UART (Universal Asynchronous Receiver Transmitter) interface, sometimes referred to as a ‘debug port’ or ‘serial console’.
+The interface itself is only physically accessible through extensive dismantling of the Axis device.
 The UART/debug interface is used only for product development and debugging purposes during internal R&D engineering projects within Axis.

 Axis Edge Vault

-Axis Edge Vault provides a hardware-based cybersecurity platform that safeguards the Axis device.
+Axis Edge Vault provides a hardware-based cybersecurity platform that safeguards Axis devices.
 It relies on a strong foundation of cryptographic computing modules (secure element and TPM) and SoC security (TEE and secure boot), combined with expertise in edge device security.
-Axis Edge Vault has its anchor point in the strong root of trust, established by secure boot together with signed firmware.
+Axis Edge Vault is based on a strong root of trust established by secure boot and signed firmware.
 These features enable an unbroken chain of cryptographically validated software for the chain of trust that all secure operations depend on.

 Axis devices with Axis Edge Vault minimize customer exposure to cybersecurity risks by preventing eavesdropping and malicious extraction of sensitive information.
-Axis Edge Vault also enables the Axis device to be a trusted and reliable unit within the customer’s network.
+Axis Edge Vault also ensures that the Axis device is a trusted and reliable unit within the customer’s network.

 Signed firmware